NathStevo97/certifications-notes/ansible/kodekloud/ansible-advanced/12_Custom_Modules/01_Custom_Modules.md

     - System management
     - Running commands
     - Managing files
-- Each module is a set of python script(s) to perform a particular action - this leads to the potential problem of “what if there is no ready-made solution?”
+- Each module is a set of python script(s) to perform a particular action - this leads to the potential problem of "what if there is no ready-made solution?"

 # 12.2 - Example: Custom Debug